 - Contribute to the development and maintenance of the Operating Rules that impact the pharmacy industry including but not limited to Council for Affordable Healthcare Committee on Operating Rules for Information Exchange (CAQH CORE) and National Automated Clearing House Association (NACHA): The Electronic Payment Association.

-- Support Work Group 11 ePrescribing & Related Transactions with the operating rule for the X12 Incorporated 270/271 as needed.
+- p 11 ePrescribing & Related Transactions with the operating rule for the X12 Incorporated 270/271 as needed.

 - Discuss and/or present needs as reported by NCPDP members/staff related to the ongoing maintenance of non-NCPDP-developed Health Insurance Portability and Accountability Act (HIPAA) and other transaction data set standards.
 In response and when appropriate or requested, provide guidance to other work groups and/or develop guidance with respect to the modification of existing NCPDP standards or the development of new NCPDP standards.
 Affected standards include, but are not limited to, the following transaction data set standards: